DorkOS

 dorkos init

 Interactive setup wizard for first-time configuration.
-Walks you through setting your API key, default port, and working directory.
+Walks through API key, default port, and working directory.

 dorkos init